YannMoisan/blog/_posts/2019-10-20-sizeof-in-scala.md

 Unfortunately, the superclass has 2 fields of type Object, that will always be null for a specialized instance.
-Nevertheless, a reference field with a null value on the JVM take the same space than a non-null reference.
+Nevertheless, a reference field with a null value on the JVM take the same space as a non-null reference.

 so the size is